South Pacific Television: History

 Channel funding was cut for Television One and handed over to SPTV in a move that bewildered some over at Television One.
 The effects of the cuts saw programme output on SPTV increase.

 Fate

 It was decided in 1979 by the National Government that the channels would be amalgamated under an administration which would end the competition that reared its head in 1975.

-SPTV ended transmission on 15 February 1980 with a two-hour farewell special at 10.15pm.
+SPTV's final day of transmissions was 15 February 1980.
+The final programme was a two-hour farewell special, and the channel closed down at 12:15am on the morning of 16 February.

 The next day, 16 February 1980, Television One and SPTV were dissolved and became Television One and Television Two, under the newly formed Television New Zealand (TVNZ).
 A number of SPTV's programmes moved across to the new networks.